Something powerful is happening in Malaysian higher education.

 The real question was: “How do we use it without losing the parts of education that matter most?”

-For VPs of Academic Affairs, that’s the line to walk.
+For those who lead the academic affairs in higher education, that’s the line to walk.
 AI can help a lot.
-It can flag early student risks, reduce repetitive admin work, and bring clarity to overloaded systems.
+It can flag early student risks, reduce repetitive administrative work, and bring clarity to overloaded systems.

 But it shouldn’t decide what success looks like.
 Or replace the conversations that help a student feel seen.